IgniteUI/igniteui-docfx/en/components/chip.md

 <div class="divider--half"></div>

-Here's an example for the chip area, using the `IgxAvatar` as a prefix and adding custom icons for the chips:
+Here's an example of the chip area using IgxAvatar as prefix and custom icons for all chips:

 ```html
 <igx-chips-area (onReorder)="chipsOrderChanged($event)">